peter2520/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*Sketch 5 designs for how you would physically position your display and any buttons or knobs needed to interact with it.\*\*\***

+(3) Safe distance detector
+The device will detect whether the surrounding vehicles are too close to itself.
+If the distance is lower than a safe distacne, the color of the display will turn from green to red and notice the driver.

+(4) Brightness sensor for eye care
+THe device will detect the intensity of surrounding light.
+If the light isn't bright enough, the display screen will ask the user to turn on the light.

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

 **\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\***

+We pick the display design of number guessing as our prototype.

 **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)

+This design can be used in many place.
+If it is for playing games, we believe the size should be larger to engage participants.
+In contrast, if it is for password, we consider the size should be small, so the screen would not be able to be seen by other people.

 Build a cardbord prototype of your design.

 **\*\*\*Document your rough prototype.\*\*\***

+This design can be simply used as a number guessing game or a door lock in daily life.
+The idea of this design is we use capacitive sensor to let users set their password.
+And next time they rotate the Rotary Encoder to the number so they can open the lock.
+While rotating the Rotary Encoder, the display screen will show whether it is correct.

 LAB PART 2